 Nontyphoidal salmonellae are a leading cause of bacterial diarrhea worldwide; they are estimated to cause 94 million cases of gastroenteritis and 115,000 deaths globally each year.
 The risk of Salmonella infection among travelers returning to the United States varies by region of the world visited.
 In one analysis, the incidence of laboratory-confirmed infections from 2004 through 2009 was 7.1 cases per 100,000 among travelers to Latin American and Caribbean, 5.8 cases per 100,000 among travelers to Asia, and 25.8 cases per 100,000 among travelers to Africa.
 The true number of illnesses is much higher, because most ill people do not have a stool specimen tested.
 Travelers with salmonellosis were most likely to report visiting the following countries: Mexico (38% of travel-associated salmonellosis), India (9%), Jamaica (7%), the Dominican Republic (4%), China (3%), and the Bahamas (2%).
+Salmonella infection and carriage has been reported among internationally adopted children.

 Diagnosis is based on isolation of Salmonella organisms.
 About 90% of isolates are obtained from routine stool culture, but isolates are also obtained from blood, urine, and material from sites of infection.
 Isolates of salmonellae are needed for serotyping and antimicrobial susceptibility testing.

 No vaccine is available against nontyphoidal Salmonella infection.
-Preventive measures are aimed at avoiding foods at high risk for contamination; frequent handwashing, especially after contacting animals or their environment; and taking additional food and water precautions while traveling (see Chapter 2, Food & Water Precautions).
+Preventive measures are aimed at avoiding foods and drinks at high risk for contamination; frequent handwashing, especially after contacting animals or their environment; and taking additional food and water precautions while traveling (see Chapter 2, Food & Water Precautions).

 American Academy of Pediatrics.
 Salmonella infections.
 In: Pickering LK, editor.
 Red Book: 2012 Report of the Committee on Infectious Diseases.
 29th ed.
 Elk Grove Village, IL: American Academy of Pediatrics; 2012. p.
 635–40.